Florida Court Records

 A traffic citation is a document issued by a law enforcement agency following a traffic violation.
 In Florida, law enforcement agencies and courts follow a uniform traffic citation protocol provided by the State Department of Highway Safety and Motor Vehicles (DHSMV).
 There are four types of traffic citations recognized in the state, including:

-Generally, drivers who get standard uniform traffic citations can pay stipulated fines, challenge the traffic citation in court, or take a driver’s improvement course.
+Generally, drivers who get standard uniform traffic citations may opt to pay the stipulated fines, challenge the traffic citation in court, or take a driver’s improvement course.
 Failure to elect a choice and identify with the clerk of the court indicated on the ticket can lead to additional fines or even suspension of driving privilege.

 A DUI uniform traffic citation is a special ticket issued to drunk drivers with a breath alcohol concentration of over 0.08, or those who refuse a lawful request for a blood, breath, or urine sample.
 This citation automatically relieves recipients of their driving rights for up to 12–18 months for second-time offenders.